nthTimeIsTheCharm/Watermelon-summer/README.md

 Almost all DOM manipulation is done outside the classes with the aim to have classes just take care of the underlying game logic.

 ## Game visuals

-- <a href="https://www.vecteezy.com/free-vector/melon">Watermelon vector by Vecteezy</a>
-- The remaining images are all pixel art created with AI and tweaked in Figma.
+- All images are all pixel art created with AI and tweaked in Figma.